pavel-demin/stemlab-sdr-notes/sdr-transceiver-wspr.md

 This project implements a standalone multiband WSPR transceiver with all the WSPR signal processing done by STEMlab SDR in the following way:

- - simultaneously record WPSR signals from eight bands
+ - simultaneously record WPSR signals from sixteen bands
  - use FPGA for all the conversions needed to produce .c2 files (complex 32-bit floating-point data at 375 samples per second)
  - use on-board CPU to process the .c2 files with the [WSPR decoder](https://sourceforge.net/p/wsjt/wsjt/HEAD/tree/branches/wsjtx/lib/wsprd/)
  - upload decoded data to [wsprnet.org](http://wsprnet.org)